neontapir/coding-exercises/angularjs/README.md

   prints "Success!
 Your environment is set up correctly!"

-> NOTE: Add any additional setup instructions to the above numbered list, such as a command to run a data initialization script
+> NOTE: Add any additional setup instructions to the above numbered list, such as a command to run a data initialization script.

 ## Solution Constraints